 Down to the Wire

 In March 2017 NKT acquired the Swedish company ABB HV Cables.
-At the same time they changed their name from NKT Holding to NKT – hence the need for a new identity.
+At the same time they changed their name from nkt cables to NKT – hence the need for a new identity.
 IDna Group helped with strategy and design and rewrote NKT’s core story and created the new identity on top of that.